Blog>Cost Guides>EPC cost guide

 Our costs are ballpark averages - get a local tradesperson to quote now

-EPC prices can also depend on a number of factors, including:
+EPC prices can also depend on several factors, including:

 • How many bedrooms it has

-EPC rating costs also vary between individual assessors, so it’s best to compare a number of quotes to be sure you’re getting the best price.
+EPC rating costs also vary between individual assessors, so it’s a good idea to compare a number of quotes to be sure you’re getting a fair and competitive price.
 Always make sure that your accessor is registered by checking the EPC register.

 See the tradespeople we've checked and recommend for your job